-As I’m going to be talking through two different builds here I will include a materials list at the bottom of each.
+As I’m going to be talking through two different builds here I will include a materials list at the end of each.
 You will however need to work out exactly what you require before you get started.
-If you are buying in bulk then take advantage of free delivery deals like this one from Wickes – Free delivery on orders over £75.

 Saving money on tools and materials.
 If like me you like to save as much money as possible on your DIY projects then it’s worth signing up for a cashback site like Top Cashback.
 My wife and I have saved over £2700 in a couple of years on all our day to day spending!
 That’s a nice little holiday abroad for simply clicking on a cashback link.

 Here’s a screenshot of my earnings to date.
 My wife has another £1800.

 How to build decking on a solid surface